AkankshaNarula/YourDoc/README.md

 ### U-Net Model for Pneumonia Segmentation and Classification

 The U-Net architecture, originally developed for biomedical image segmentation, serves as the backbone of our pneumonia detection system.
 This encoder-decoder network with skip connections excels at preserving spatial information while capturing contextual details at different scales.
+The model takes into input patient details and x-ray, gives output as segmented infected mask, and the probability of pneumonia.

 #### Training Performance